carrot/salty-carrots/README.md

 automatically.
 This is configured to deny all password auth, so public-key auth is the only way to access the server.

-The default username is `slang`, which can be changed in `pillar/users.sls`.
+The default username is `carrot`, which can be changed in `pillar/users.sls`.
 The root user is disabled for security.

 The default password is `core2062` which can be changed in